 To determine the mainline/expansion facility requirements, NGTL uses the design flow determination as described in Section 2.6.1.
-The mainline system facilities flow determination has been expanded to include a peak expected flow determination, as described in Section 2.6.2.
-The peak expected flow determination is the result of the increasing difference between levels of firm transportation contracts and actual flows and is used to identify the potential of transportation service constraints where the peak expected flow exceeds the system capability.
+The mainline system facilities flow determination includes a peak expected flow determination, as described in Section 2.6.2.
+The peak expected flow determination is being used because of the increasing difference between levels of firm transportation contracts and actual flows and is used to identify the potential of transportation service constraints where the peak expected flow exceeds the system capability.
 Should a capability constraint be identified, any resulting facilities additions required to transport the peak expected flows are subjected to a risk of shortfall analysis prior to being recommended.